Model-agnostic super-resolution in high dimensions: Introduction

 The preceding work, including \cite{moitra2015super}, naturally raises the following question: \begin{quote}

-\end{quote} In particular, we eschew the assumption that $f$ is a mixture of finitely (or even countably) many point sources.
-Instead, we consider $f: \mathbb{T} \to \R$ to be an arbitrary $L^1$-integrable function on $\mathbb{T}$.
-(Strictly speaking, since we allow for Dirac deltas, $f$ should be viewed as a \emph{signed measure of finite variation} rather than a function.
-However, the reader will lose little intuition by simply thinking of $L^1$-integrable functions, and we will freely make this notational simplification; see \Cref{subsec:UPenn-math} for formal definitions.)
-For normalization, we assume that
+\end{quote} In particular, we eschew the assumption that $D$ is a mixture of finitely (or even countably) many point sources.
+Instead, we allow $D$ to be an arbitrary probability measure on $\mathbb{T}$ of total mass $1$.
+For intuition, the reader may think of $D$ as having a density $D:\mathbb{T}\to \R_{\ge 0}$ satisfying